robertbiv/Crypto-Transaction-Tracker/README.md

 ### **Interactive Review Fixer**

-After the Tax Reviewer detects issues, use the **Interactive Review Fixer** (src/tools/review_fixer.py) to address them through a guided, transaction-by-transaction workflow.
+After the Transaction Reviewer detects issues, use the **Interactive Review Fixer** (src/tools/review_fixer.py) to address them through a guided, transaction-by-transaction workflow.

 #### **How to Use**

-Run the fixer for a specific tax year:
+Run the fixer for a specific Transaction year:

 ```bash
 # Direct invocation